 As we introduce new dining spaces around campus, new and incoming students will be phased into an unlimited, all-you-care to eat meal plans, including:

-- In fall 2021, students at Mount Vernon will participate in a hybrid plan that allows for 8 all-you-care to eat, meals per week and up to 3 meal exchanges per week for use at Higher Grounds Café or Late Night at Pelham.
+- In fall 2021, students at Mount Vernon will participate in a hybrid plan that allows for 112 Block of meals for the Fall semester and up to 3 meal exchanges per week for use at Higher Grounds Café or Late Night at Pelham.
 These students will also receive $1,620 in Dining Cash per semester to use at any participating GWorld Partner.

 - Except for MVC, the meal plan will not change for academic year 2021-22.

 - Any student, faculty or staff may visit Pelham Commons or Higher Grounds Café at Ames Hall and use their GWorld Dining or Colonial cash, cash, or credit to eat a meal.
 Breakfast is $8, Lunch is $10, Dinner is $12, and Saturday/Sunday Brunch is $12.

 - In fall 2022, in addition to Pelham Commons, first- and second-year students will be able to access any of the new dining halls at Thurston, Shenkman or District House as much as they want with their unlimited swipe meal plan.

 - First- and second-year students will also be able to select additional dining cash amounts to their base unlimited meal plan

 - While the dining halls will be open to all students, only first- and second-year students will be on new unlimited plans.

 - In fall 2023, juniors and seniors will have a choice:

 - Choose one of the newer unlimited, all-you-care to eat meal plans OR